pkeilbach/htwg-practical-nlp/docs/faq.md

 You can earn a maximum of 5 bonus points throughout the semester with your [contributions](https://github.com/pkeilbach/htwg-practical-nlp/blob/main/CONTRIBUTING.md).

+### What kind of contributions can be rewarded?

+A rewardable contribution is a **code change** that is successfully merged to the main branch of the course repository.

+While participating in discussions is appreciated and encouraged, this a not a rewardable contribution.

+Find more details in the [contributing guide](https://github.com/pkeilbach/htwg-practical-nlp/blob/main/CONTRIBUTING.md#rewarding-your-contributions).

 ## Assignments

 ### When is an assignment considered completed?